18F/tech-talks/.github/ISSUE_TEMPLATE/talk.md

 ## Todo for the MC:

-- [ ] Secure Zoom Pro Account (done via #admins-zoom on Slack, typically on the morning of the talk or the day before the talk).
-- [ ] Update the 18F Events calendar entry for this talk to add the talk details.
+- [ ] Update the TTS Events calendar entry for this talk to add the talk details.
+- [ ] Enable Relay Conference Captioning (RCC) via [FedRelay](https://www.sprintrelay.com/federal).
 - [ ] Ask the parties responsible for the Engineering Chapter newletter for that week to add details about the talk(s) to the newsletter.
 - [ ] Announce the talk(s) in #dev on Slack in the morning, and follow up with a reminder just before they're about to begin.
-- [ ] Enable Relay Conference Captioning (RCC) via [FedRelay](https://www.sprintrelay.com/federal).
 - [ ] Upload video.